Measure Internal Resistance of Battery

 Summary and Conclusion

-In this article, we have explored various forms of regression analysis which may be used to determine the internal resistance of a battery (AA cell in particular).
+In this article, we have explored various forms of regression analysis that may be used to determine the internal resistance of a battery (AA cell in particular).
 Given the 3 variables present in Ohm’s Law calculations, we can plot any two against each other and obtain internal resistance by appropriate regression analysis.
 We have mentioned various practical problems (and solutions) associated with collecting such data sets.

 We have also described an entirely different technique for determining internal resistance by exploiting the “Battery Test” setting which some digital multimeters make available.
 This technique also enables the measurement of low resistance values in general.
 Low resistance measurement makes possible a range of different school science practicals as well as finding applications in measuring the resistance of (for example) battery jumper cables!
 Or for measurements of motor and transformer windings and for checking the quality of electrical connections.